fire-walker/docs/docs/pages/flask.md

 ### Production

-When deploying, create a systemd service for the `gunicorn` app and copy it into `/etc/systemd/systems`.
-See more info about creating systemd services [here]().
+When deploying, create a systemd service for the `gunicorn`.
+See more info about creating systemd services [here](../systemd/#service-files).

-Systemd expects the full path of `gunicorn`.
-See more about workers and optimizations [here](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7).
+Find info about workers and optimizations [here](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7).

+Here's an example systemd config for gunicorn.

 ``` ini
 [Unit]